Thousands of happy customers Worldwide | 1m+ Barcodes sold globally | 10,000+ scans each day

 A type of 2D Barcode used in engineering and manufacturing industries.
 Used to locate individual components during the manufacturing process.

-used almost ubiquitously throughout the world.
-Only in the USA they use UPC-A Barcodes
+is used almost ubiquitously throughout the world.
+Only in the USA do they use UPC-A Barcodes

 Can refer to the type of image file that the barcode image is in, the symbology of the barcode, or how the barcode is broken up into sections.

 Global Location Numbers